 You can make a report orally or in writing.
 Normally, for employees, you should inform your immediate manager, or their line manager.

-Historically, a direct whistleblowing channel through email has been implemented to enable our stakeholders to get direct access to our Audit Committee Chairman.
+Historically, a whistleblowing channel through email has been implemented.
 With effect from February 2018, the Company has assessed the need to have more than one whistleblowing channels and our stakeholders can now use any of the following whistleblowing channels:

-Once you have made a report, the Audit Committee Chairman or an unrelated (to the incident or person being reported) SOG senior management will acknowledge receipt of it within 10 working days.
+Once you have made a report, an unrelated (to the incident or person being reported) SOG Health senior management will acknowledge receipt of it within 10 working days.

 An independent person will then make preliminary enquiries as confidentially as possible.
 If the person raising the concern is required to attend face-to-face meeting, a fellow employee may accompany him or her where appropriate.